elaynelemos/elaynelemos/README.md

 <h3 align="center">A curious and rushed tech girl from Brasil. 🤓</h3>

-- 👩🏼‍💻 I'm currently an intern at [Sysvale Softgroup](https://sysvale.com), which is a Health Tech, and I'm also a community volunteer at [LPI](https://www.lpi.org).
+- 👩🏼‍💻 I'm currently an intern at [Sysvale Softgroup](https://sysvale.com), which is a Health Tech, and I'm also a volunteer at [LPI](https://www.lpi.org).

 - 🔭 I’m working on an open source [backup agent](https://github.com/elaynelemos/backup-agent/) now (open for contributions!).

-- 🌱 I’m currently learning **Networking, Ansible, Elastic Stack**!

 - 💬 Ask me about **InfoSec, Infrastructure and Data Protection**.

 - 📫 How to reach me **elayne.lemos@sysvale.com**

-- ⚡ Fun fact: **I'm crazy about volunteering**. 😆

 <p align="left">
 <h3 align="left">Connect with me:</h3>